Aggregation policies

 Policy administrators can define the SQL expression of an aggregation policy so different queries have different restrictions based on factors such as the role of the user executing the query.
 This strategy can allow one user to query a table without restriction while requiring others to aggregate results.

-For example, the following aggregation policy gives users with the role ADMIN unrestricted access to a table while requiring all other queries to aggregate data into groups of at least 5 rows.
+For example, the following aggregation policy gives users with the role ADMIN unrestricted access to a table while requiring all other queries to aggregate data into groups of at least 5 rows or entities.

 CREATE AGGREGATION POLICY my_agg_policy